Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 Tucker Carlson denies Gaetz claim that he met witness in FBI probes: ‘One of the weirdest interviews I’ve ever conducted’

-McGee has long represented the Levinson family in their more than a decade-long quest to find the FBI agent.
-In an interview Tuesday night, he said Don Gaetz “called me and asked to talk to me,” though would only say of their talk, “It is a pleasant conversation of a dad concerned about his son, and the trouble his son was in.”
+McGee has long represented the Levinson family in their more than decade-long quest to find the FBI agent.
+In an interview Tuesday night, he said Don Gaetz “called me and asked to talk to me,” though he would only say of their talk, “It is a pleasant conversation of a dad concerned about his son, and the trouble his son was in.”
 McGee disputed that he was part of an effort to extort Gaetz or that he was connected to the Justice Department’s investigation of possible sex trafficking by the congressman.

+The initial communications to Don Gaetz referencing Levinson’s case came from Kent and a Florida developer named Stephen Alford, according to the Examiner and a person familiar with the matter.
+According to court records and local media reports, Alford has previously been convicted in local and federal fraud cases and spent significant time in prison.

-The initial communication to Don Gaetz referencing Levinson’s case came from two others, people familiar with the matter said, though McGee appeared to have had at least broad knowledge of the men’s interaction with Don Gaetz.
+Alford and Kent did not return messages seeking comment.
+McGee appeared to have had at least broad knowledge of the men’s interaction with Don Gaetz, people familiar with the matter said.

-“It’s a blatant attempt to distract from the fact that he’s under investigation for sex trafficking of minors,” McGee said of the congressman’s allegations against him, adding, “I have no connection with that case at all, other than, one of a thousand people who have heard the rumors.”
+“It’s a blatant attempt to distract from the fact that he’s under investigation for sex trafficking of minors,” McGee said Tuesday night of the congressman’s allegations against him, adding, “I have no connection with that case at all, other than, one of a thousand people who have heard the rumors.”

 McGee declined to comment Wednesday, but his firm issued a statement saying the congressman’s allegation was “false and defamatory.”